 - Natural Bridge State Park – home to the only natural white marble arch in North America (made from 550 million-year-old marble)

-- Heading to these towns in the Berkshires?
-Find great places to stay here.
+- Where to stay: Read reviews and find great places to stay here.

-- Check out the best area rental car deals here.
+- Car rentals: Check out the best area rental car deals here.

 - Pick up this New England guidebook before you go!